Donald Broadbent: Biography

 Although born in Birmingham, Broadbent considered himself Welsh and spent considerable time in Wales during his youth.
 Despite family and financial circumstances, Broadbent's mother managed to send him to Winchester; she didn't ever want him to be disadvantaged compared to others with a superior education.
 He said of her aims to do this that "instead of getting me to the best schooling she could afford, she made up her mind with sublime arrogance as to which she thought was the best school in the country, and that was where I went: Winchester."
 His father was by then gone, though earlier he had been part of their lives, and even at times successful in the business he helped run.
 He lived after his father left in Llandyman and later Mold.

 Before his military service, he struggled to find his niche in the realm of education after experimenting in the classics, history, and the physical sciences, of which his favorite was the sciences.
 During his time training in the United States however, he was exposed to a more widely accepted and studied field of psychology that piqued his interest.
 When he returned and attended Cambridge, he made this his field of study despite attempts to dissuade him by the admission committee.
 He studied experimental psychology under the guidance of Frederic Bartlett who was a pragmatic teacher focused on evidence before theory.
 Another, less direct influence on his education was Kenneth Craik, who—though recently passed away—had been and was extremely influential on the department.
 Upon graduating in 1949 he became a member of the Applied Psychology Unit at Cambridge.
-That same year in April he married Margaret E. Wright, also from Mold, in the district of Holywel.
-Together they had two daughters before going separate ways; the marriage was dissolved in 1972 when Broadbent married Margaret Gregory, who had worked as his research assistant and became a lifelong collaborator.